etcadinfinitum/swarm/docs/README.md

-# Digest of _Graph Grammars for Self Assembling Robotic Systems_ by Klavins et. al.
+# Digest of _Graph Grammars for Self Assembling Robotic Systems_ by Klavins et al

-The mathematics illustrated in this paper may be confusing and appear unapproachable for an engineer without the benefit of advanced study of mathematics.
+The mathematics illustrated in [the aforementioned paper](klavins_graphgrammars.pdf) may be confusing and appear unapproachable for an engineer without the benefit of advanced study of mathematics.
 The key points of the paper are restated here for clarity, and to orient subsequent research in this topic.

 ## Language Clarification

 The following terms are used which are not present in the original
 publication:

-1. **Identity** is used to distinguish a single unique vertex or edge.
+1. **Identity** is used to distinguish a single unique vertex or edge, much like a fingerprint or DNA sequence does for a human being.
 It is distinct from _label_, which is formally defined in the paper.
+   Similar terminology is used in the work by Bishop et al.
-Such a distinction is useful for us when describing the preservation of members between sets and establishing a one-to-one relationship between one or more members of disparate sets.
-Pointer addresses are a useful analogy for computer science professionals, though not a fully sufficient analogy due to object destruction and the possible of address allocation for a different unique object.
+   Such a distinction is useful for us when describing the preservation of members between sets and establishing a one-to-one relationship between one or more members of disparate sets, despite the corresponding labels for set members being in flux.
+Pointer addresses are a useful analogy for computer science professionals, though not a fully sufficient analogy due to object destruction and the possibility of the allocation of the previously used address for a different unique object.

 ## Defining a Graph